Strichartz estimates for the half Klein-Gordon equation on asymptotically flat backgrounds and applications to cubic Dirac equations: The parametrix construction

-Since we need the damping term on the disc $|\xi|\le2$, we exclude here the function $b_2$ which cut-off too small frequencies.
-The resulting symbol $\mathfrak B_{\le1}$ also satisfies the properties as Lemma \ref{property-damping}.
-The explicit proof requires only a minor modification.
-We omit the details. \begin{proof}[Proof of Lemma \ref{concl-damping}] In view of Lemma 10 and Lemma 11 of \cite{metataru}, we make only a slight modification of the construction of the damping terms $\mathfrak B_\lambda$ and $\mathfrak B_{\le1}$.
+\end{proof} \begin{proof}[Proof of Lemma \ref{concl-damping}] In view of Lemma 10 and Lemma 11 of \cite{metataru}, we make only a slight modification of the construction of the damping terms $b_\lambda$.
 The proof is based on the pointwise bounds for the phase space transform of the solution $u$ to the evolution equation

 At the initial time $s=2^j$, we already know that the symbol of $\mathcal P^+_{j}$ is supported on the region

 Then we have the phase space transform of the initial data $\mathcal P_{j}u_0$ satisfies pointwise bound